Margaret Simwanza Sitta: Career

-She was the president of the Tanzania Teachers’ Union before being appointed as Minister of Education and Vocational Training by President Jakaya Kikwete in 2006.

 Political career

 Margaret Simwanza Sitta first took on a political role in 2005 when she became a member of Chama Cha Mapinduzi (CCM) party.
-She was nominated to the parliament in 2005 representing Urambo constituency,.
-She served CCM as a Member of Ward Political Committee-Msasani DSM from 2005 to 2010 and latter as a Member-NAtional Executive Council in 2017.
-From 2012 todate she have being serving her political party as a Member-NEC Urambo.

-She was reelected again in 2010 as a member of parliament and again in 2015 holding her constituency.
+She was nominated to the parliament in 2005 representing Urambo constituency.
+She served CCM as a Member of Ward Political Committee-Msasani DSM from 2005 to 2010 and later as a Member of the National Executive Council in 2017.
+From 2012 to date, she has served her political party as a Member-NEC Urambo.
+She was reelected as a member of parliament in 2010 and 2015.

 Family life

 Margaret Simwanza Sitta married Samuel John Sitta who was the Speaker of the National Assembly of Tanzania from 2005 to 2010 and Minister of East African Cooperation from 2010 to 2015.

-Samuel Sitta died at around 3am on 7 November 2016 at TUM School of Medicine (Klinikum rechts der Isar) in Munich (Germany) after falling ill for a short period.
+Samuel Sitta died at around 3 am on 7 November 2016 at TUM School of Medicine (Klinikum rechts der Isar) in Munich (Germany) after falling ill for a short period.